lseman/baldes/README.md

 ## Thank you notes

-We would like to thank you [Vladislav Nepogodin](https://github.com/vnepogodin) for his insigths about C++.
+We would like to thanks [Vladislav Nepogodin](https://github.com/vnepogodin) for his insigths about C++.

 ## References